Key questions surround the death of a nearly blind refugee after he was dropped off at a coffee shop alone

 Shah Alam’s attorney reported him missing to police three days after he was released, on February 22, telling officers he couldn’t “confirm his client’s location despite contacting federal authorities,” police said.

-His missing person case remained open when someone called 911 around 8:30 p.m. on February 24 to report a man on a downtown street who appeared not to be breathing.
+After his missing person case was reopened and police issued a public notice about his disappearance, someone called 911 around 8:30 p.m. on February 24 to report a man on a downtown street who appeared not to be breathing.

 The man, later identified as Shah Alam, was wearing a dark parka and khaki pants, a police statement said.
-A woman told responding officers she’d seen the man about three hours earlier at the same location and he was moving.
+A woman told responding officers she’d seen the man about three hours earlier at the same location and he was moving at that time.

 First responders attempted life-saving measures, but he was pronounced dead at the scene.